-Accordingly, despite our best efforts, we are certain that the work presented here contains several mistakes, missing components, and probably many examples.
-Hopefully, this fact does not detract from the usefulness of the work as a whole.
-Let us know if you find any mistakes, identify any logical/data errors, controversial statements, confusing contradictions, evident unknowns, etc. We are crossing our fingers that you send us positive or negative feedback.
+Accordingly, despite our best efforts, we are confident that the work presented here contains things that need to be corrected, missing components, and many such examples.
+Hopefully, this will not detract from the usefulness of the work as a whole.
+Let us know if you find any mistakes, identify any logical/data errors, controversial statements, confusing contradictions, evident unknowns, etc.

 The reader can decide if we have delivered on our bold promise to investigate the subject of perspective with greater detail/scope/coherence.
-Nevertheless, it seems pertinent to provide an overview of what has been presented/learned.
+Nevertheless, providing an overview of what has been presented/learned seems pertinent.

 The Perspective Research Centre (PRC) maintains the standard world Bibliography of Perspective; initially developed by Professor Luigi Vagnetti and later progressed by Professor Kim Veltman—who together spent 90 years compiling a list of 15,000 perspective titles from throughout time.
-In 2020, PRC published the Encyclopedia of Perspective (2,500 pages), the definitive work on its subject matter that is a wonder to behold.
+In 2020, PRC published the bibliography as part of the Encyclopedia of Perspective (2,500 pages), the definitive work on its subject matter that is a wonder to behold.

-For over 30 years, Kim Veltman was the world’s number one expert on perspective.
+For over 30 years, Kim Veltman was the acknowledged world’s number-one expert on perspective.
 PRC maintains the official archive of Professor Kim Veltman’s lifetime works, including many unpublished papers, letters, books, treatises, and other manuscripts.
-This incredible knowledge bank consists of 10,000 pages spread across 350 publications on perspective and related topics.
-Here at the PRC, we have recently published an archive listing of everything Kim wrote in his lifetime, detailed in a comprehensive timeline document.
+This incredible knowledge bank comprises 10,000 pages spread across 400 publications on perspective and related topics.

 We have also produced an initial version of our Dictionary of Perspective, a standard lexicon of all terms on perspective, projection methods, vision, and spatial concepts.
 The dictionary began as a knowledge package on Kim Veltman’s: System For Universal Media Searching (SUMS).
 All the different facets of perspective were indexed for the first time and made available on the Internet (2000-2020).